trolikua/node_chart/readme.md

 Created special for cleint wishes.

 ### Features:
-  * import from Google SpreadSheets
+  * import to database dayly using Cron from Google SpreadSheets
-  * import from file
+  * import from uploaded file
-  * import dayly using Cron
   * show charts data per node using tabs
+  * show four different charts